lwjohnst86/pr-project/README.md

 # Installation

-First step is to install [Git](https://git-scm.com/downloads).
+First step is to install [Git](https://git-scm.com/downloads), `rename` (paste and run this command in the terminal: `brew install rename`), and `imagemagick` (paste this in the terminal `brew install imagemagick`).
 Then to install these programs, open up a terminal and run these commands:

 ```bash
 # Download pr-projects